 Mentoring can also give employees a bigger vision of how they can attain career progression within the company.
 It’s one thing hearing it from your supervisor but another from a higher-ranked employee on how they got there.
 Employees will be able to see a more definitive future for themselves within the company.
 Employees who are mentors will feel appreciated that the company entrusts such leadership positions to them and in return, be more loyal to the company as well.
 Mentoring is crucial in creating a strong work environment to retain talented employees who may feel out of place or confused about where they stand.

 Hack #5: Strong Company Culture

 DO NOT create culture by deciding what office decor, what activities, or what perks are needed for the company to create that “vibe”.
 By being transparent in career progression through pathways and showing your employees you care, not through perks, but by developing their professional and social aptitudes, you will create a culture of growth within the company.
 You will create employees whose attitudes are not defined by the quality of the espresso machine they have or how many free lunches you’re giving them.

 By creating a strong foundation where you show them that you want to work with them for the long haul, you will create a culture where employees are eager to learn and hungry to grow, which in turn will help the company grow.

 Quirky but positive culture sets will develop by themselves over time by the employees themselves.
 You will find yourself hiring and retaining employees who are not just there for the perks but who are there because they know they can grow professionally and socially within your organization.
 Those are the employees you want to have and keep for the long haul.

 At the end of the day, employees are humans and deeply affected by the people they surround themselves with.
-Create the foundation that will keep the great employees, amazing culture will follow suit!
+Create a foundation that will keep the great employees, and amazing culture will follow suit!
 If done systematically, you will weed out toxic employees, develop and retain great employees, and create a company with amazing culture and purpose.